Unity-Technologies/com.unity.cinemachine/Documentation/CinemachineBrainProperties.md

 # Setting Cinemachine Brain properties

 The Cinemachine Brain is a component in the Unity camera itself.
-Cinemachine Brain monitors all activated Virtual Cameras in the Scene.
+Cinemachine Brain monitors all active Virtual Cameras in the Scene.
 It chooses the next Virtual Camera to control the Unity camera.
 It also controls the [cut or blend](CinemachineBlending.html) from the current Virtual Camera to the next.

 To add a Cinemachine Brain component to a Unity camera, do __one__ of the following: